SAP/abap-cleaner/docs/rules/EqualsSignChainRule.md

 Resolves assignments to multiple variables with assignment operator chaining \(a = b = c = 1.\) into several commands.

+Since different \(implicit\) conversion rules may apply to the assignments, the rightmost term can not be repeated, even if it is a literal.

 ## References

 * [Clean ABAP Styleguide: Don't chain assignments](https://github.com/SAP/styleguides/blob/main/clean-abap/CleanABAP.md#dont-chain-assignments)